CentralizedDiv/MQConsumer/README.md

     .
 }
 ```
-2. Create a Producer class that comunicate with you Store Class, to insert and manipulate messages.
+2. Create a Producer class that comunicate with your Store class, to insert and manipulate messages.
 ```php
 class Producer {
     public function insertMessage($id, $message){